RTXteam/RTX-KG2/README.md

     touch ~/kg2-build/major-release

+(7) Run a "dry run" build:

+    bash -x ~/kg2-code/build-kg2-snakemake.sh all -F -n

+and inspect the file `build-kg2-snakemake-n.log` that will be created, to make sure htat all of the KG2 build tasks are included.
+Assuming the log file looks correct, proceed.

-(7) Initiate a `screen` session to provide a stable pseudo-tty:
+(8) Initiate a `screen` session to provide a stable pseudo-tty:

     screen

-(8) Within the `screen` session, run:
+(9) THIS STEP COMMENCES THE BUILD.
+Within the screen session, run:

     bash -x ~/kg2-code/build-kg2-snakemake.sh all -F

-Note the `all` command line argument specifies that you would like to run a full build.
+You may exit out of the screen session using the `ctrl-a d` key sequence.
+The `all` command line argument specifies that you would like to run a full build.
 This is the best option if you are running on a new instance, or have added upstream sources.
 Otherwise, consider the following options:

 <details>
 	<summary> Partial Build of KG2 </summary>